IBM/event-automation/_eem_11.1/05-Describe-Publish/01-adding-topics.md

 toc: true
 ---

-You can describe your Kafka topics as event sources, making their event data available to others in your organization.
-The event data can then be published to the catalog with either a self-service approach or with an approval process that is required to gain access.
+When a Kafka topic is added to {{site.data.reuse.eem_name}}, it is known as an event source.
+To make the event source accessible to others in your organization, you provide configuration in the form of an option which you can publish to the catalog as an event endpoint with either a self-service approach or with an approval process that is required to gain access.

 As a Kafka administrator you can add new topics, describing the event source by adding cluster connection details from an existing or new cluster.
 This connection is tested, and if valid, basic topic details are retrieved from the Kafka cluster, such as name, partition, and replica information.